 According to Indian Agricultural Research Institute (IARI) data, 130 stubble-burning incidents have been reported so far this season, with 90 in Punjab, 27 in Uttar Pradesh, 6 each in Haryana and Madhya Pradesh, and 1 in Rajasthan.
 These have started to emerge since September 15, and their impact on Delhi’s air quality remains minimal.

-Delhi’s 24-hour average Air Quality Index (AQI) stood at 139 (“moderate”) at 4 pm on Sunday, a marginal improvement from Saturday’s 169, which was also the city’s highest since June 13.
+Delhi’s 24-hour average Air Quality Index (AQI) improved for the second day in a row as it stood at 120 at 4 pm on Monday, improving from Sunday’s 139 AQI.
+Meanwhile, Saturday’s 169, was also the city’s highest since June 13.

 Will it get cooler?